Jricklefs/Employee-Directory/README.md

 # Employee-Directory

 This project was build using the Bootstrap MVC project Template.
-Some of the features and functionality was  left in the project for future use.
+Some of the features and functionality were  left in the project for future use.

 General MVC, C#, EF 6, SQL  company Directory, for use on Teaching MVC, EF, or C#  to new comers.
 Works out of the box as is but could be easily Enhanced to accommodate any number of changes